What is CBD?

 Is CBD oil legal?

-The simple answer is not so simple.
-In fact, it’s complicated.
+The answer is not so simple.
+In fact, it’s pretty complicated.
 CBD oil is can currently be purchased in all 50 states, but there is confusion associated with the process, as well as a few (or a lot, depending on how you see it) restrictions.

 Because many states have begun legalizing medical marijuana, and some moving toward recreational marijuana, this is where the confusion starts to set in.

 Furthermore, the World Health Organization announced a recommendation in 2017 that CBD should not be labeled a scheduled substance.
 This topic is large and continuously evolving – let us answer all of your questions on the legality of CBD Oil in the United States.

 Where can I find CBD oil?

 CBD is an amazing, natural way to treat a variety of conditions and to improve daily functioning.
 But, like other good things in life: quality is everything.
-Ensuring your oil comes from high quality hemp plants and a reputable provider, while meeting the regulations of your own state should be a top priority.
+Ensuring your oil comes from high quality hemp plants and a reputable provider while meeting the regulations of your own state should be a top priority.

-Research potential providers, read reviews and take the time to understand their testing and quality assurance processes before making a purchase.
+Research potential providers, read reviews, and take the time to understand their testing and quality assurance processes before making a purchase.
 It’s your health we’re talking about!

 CBD oil’s benefits could change your life.